What Will Your Legacy Be?

-- Subscription to quarterly magazine, Paw Street Journal and KHS Pet Calendar
+- Subscription to the quarterly magazine, Paw Street Journal and KHS Pet Calendar

 - Personal VIP tour of any of our facilities, including our East Campus, S.N.I.P.
-Clinic, Sam Swope Pet Retreat or Willow Hope Farm
+Clinic, Sam Swope Pet Treatment & Lifesaving Center (TLC) or Willow Hope Farm

-- Enrollment in the Pet Guardianship Program, if requested (information below).
+- Option to enroll your pet(s) in the Pet Guardianship Program (information below).

-The relationship we have with our pets is a very special one.
-One of the most loving things we can do for our pets is to make arrangements for their well-being when we are no longer able to provide care.
-Planning for life’s uncertainties will bring you peace of mind for your pet(s) future.
+The relationship we have with our companion animals is a very special one.
+One of the most loving things we can do for our animals is to make arrangements for their well-being when we are no longer able to provide care.
+Planning for life’s uncertainties will bring you peace of mind for your animal(s) future.

 Appreciated Securities – A gift of stocks, bonds and mutual funds is a great way to support our mission while donors can write off the gift and avoid paying capital gains taxes on the stock gains.
 Download our Stock Transfer Instruction Form (PDF)

 Bequest – Include KHS in your will or revocable trust – a simple, flexible way to continue helping animals.

 Charitable Gift Annuity – make a gift of cash, securities, or real estate, and receive fixed payments for life along with partly tax-free income and a charitable deduction the year the gift was made.